forum SPEAKERS

 What do I wear?

 Melbourne can often feel like four seasons in one day.
-In August, we recommend you layer up and wear what feels most comfortable to you, preparing for sunshine, rain and chilly evenings.
+April falls in mid Autumn and we recommend you bring layer and wear what feels most comfortable to you, preparing for sunshine, rain and chilly evenings.
 This isn’t your typical conference too, so unless a suit is what you feel most comfortable in then feel free to wear your casual attire.

-There are optional morning activities on Thursday morning, ranging from wild swimming, to trail runs and guided group meditations.
+There will be optional morning activities, ranging from wild swimming, to trail runs and guided group meditations.
 If you would like to participate in these prepare accordingly.

 10